LMMS/assets/README.md

-﻿Welcome to the LMMS samples repository.
+Welcome to the LMMS samples repository.
 Here you can commit your own samples for review by the managers for inclusion in either the library or as a separate pack.

 ### Commit rules: